Kerokan/A3-MonopolyProject/README.md

 ## Design Patterns
 ### Singleton

 We decided to use a **Singleton** for the board, because it contains all the informations, about the players, the cases, so it can't be duplicated.
 In order to assure it, the Singleton is the best pattern.
-Moreover, we only want the solution to run one game at the same time.
+Moreover, we only want the solution to run one game at the same time like Tyler said "One fight at a time, fellas"

 ### Observer